 After the Diagnosis

 Once you have a diagnosis, you and your doctor can talk about your options.
-Though there is no cure, treatments can manage your baby's symptoms and keep him comfortable.
+Though there is no cure, treatments can manage your baby's symptoms and keep them comfortable.

 Doctors are researching new ways to treat this disease.
 These are tested in clinical trials.
 Ask your doctor whether a trial might be right for your child.